karolswdev/traceforge/README.md

 This generates `.claude/*` agents, hooks, drivers, and a Python runner that spawns child sessions on the selected backends.

+Additionally, it creates `docs/SRS.md` as a starter Software Requirements Specification to support traceability.

 ## Why

 See `about.md` and `vision.md` for the full context: we emulate multi-level orchestration in Claude Code using hooks and a tiny runner, with per-role backend mapping (Claude/Codex/Gemini).